serokell/serokell-util/serokell-style.md

 Maximum line length is *80 characters* or *100 characters* if necessary.

-Modern screens has high definition and big width.
+Modern screens have high definition and big width.
 But with some tiling managers and two terminals on screen you are not able to see many characters on one line.
 On the other hand restricting line size to very small number like 80 leads to